What is the deadline for applying for the Fall term?

 Do you accept students in the spring semester?

 Typically no. Our program is designed with a sequence of courses offered in the Fall and Spring semesters whether one begins a Master's or a PhD program.

 How long does it take to receive a Master’s degree?

 The Master’s degree in Statistics or Applied Statistics will take 4 semesters, ie, fall/spring.
 However a student taking 4 courses a semester could finish the master’s degree in 3 semesters.
+Students can also take courses in summer terms but with limited course offerings.
 Our two master's degrees, applied statistics and statistics, each require 11 3-credit courses, for a total of 33 credits.

 What is the median time for completing the doctoral program?

 For a full-time student, it probably takes a median time of about 5 years to complete a PhD.

 What is the difference in the Statistics degree and Applied Statistics degree?

 The applied statistics master's is intended for people who want to be statisticians in industry or government, or individuals wanting a background in statistical methods for use in connection with a PhD in another subject.
 The highlight of this degree is the course STAT 2381 involving consultation under the supervision of a faculty member.
 Although one can go on to get a PhD in statistics after completing a master's in applied statistics, it takes an extra semester in comparison with getting a master's degree in statistics, because the applied statistics master's degree requires completion of two graduate-level courses in another discipline or disciplines.
 The MA degree in statistics is primarily an academic degree satisfied solely by course work in statistics and thus can be completed while a student is in progress towards a PhD in statistics.